An outstanding illustrator portfolio makes all the difference between you getting hired.

 First impressions are important in all aspects of life (including your portfolio).

-You want to amaze others by your first image (which introduces them to your portfolio on an excellent note), but you also want to leave them with an amazing illustration (that they will remember).
+You want to amaze others by your first image (which introduces them to your portfolio and starts on an good note), but you also want to leave them with an amazing illustration (that they will remember).

-This might sound like a given, but it sometimes goes overlooked within a physical portfolio.
+This might sound like a given, but it sometimes goes overlooked with a physical portfolio.

 It’s a bit different for an online illustrator portfolio.
-Users might not travel down a page, so you want to arrange your best work at the start of your online portfolio.
+Users might not travel down a page, so you want to arrange your best work at the start of your online portfolio or above the fold.

 Tip 1 – Physical portfolios: your best illustrations first and last.
 Online portfolios: best pieces first